-Are you a sales person?
-Do you always put more effort in your work and still get very little value?
+Are you a salesperson?
+Do you always put more effort into your work and still get very little value?

 Sometimes, it gets so disheartening and frustrating when you are not able to achieve your goals, right?

-Here a few things you should understand to know why this might be happening to you:-
+Here are a few things you should understand to know why this might be happening to you:-